AggelosPad/lol_ingame_stats/README.md

 # lol_ingame_stats
-Ingame League of Legends champion stats from riot api
+Ingame League of Legends champion and item stats from riot api